fasten-project/pypi-tools/cg-producer/pypi-readme.md

 # Library for generating PyPI Call Graphs through PyCG

-This library can be used to produce the call graph of a package distributed through pip along with saving its source code and the call graph in json format in a specified directory.
+This library can be used to produce the call graph of a package distributed through pip along with saving its source code and the call graph in JSON format in a specified directory.

 ## Usage

-Example usage after installing the specific package through ```pip```:
+Example usage after installing the specific package through `pip`:

 ```python
 from pycg_producer.producer import CallGraphGenerator